 - The second floor also offers various individual seating options.

 - The ANSWER Family-Friendly Library Rooms 206 & 209 are designed as a campus resource to help adult students excel in their academic programs while caring for children and dependents.

 - The Curriculum and Instruction Materials Center (CIMC) is a specialized collection of resources for preschool through high school educators.
 Its primary mission is to assist education majors in the development of instructional activities by providing access to state-of-the-art instructional resources and technologies.

 - The third floor has many computers (Macs and PCs) available for student use.
 Large tables throughout this floor provide areas for independent or group study.

-- The 8th floor, in particular, has large tables for quiet study and plenty of space for individuals or groups looking for quiet study spaces.
+- Floors five through eight have large tables for quiet study and plenty of space for individuals or groups looking for quiet study spaces.

 - Special Collections & University Archives on the 10th Floor is where you’ll find unpublished materials like archival records, photographs, maps, manuscripts, oral history recordings, and rare books.

-- Also on the 10th floor is an open silent study area with comfortable seating and views of the campus and surrounding area.
+- Also on the 10th floor is an open quiet study area with comfortable seating and views of the campus and surrounding area.